 The ADA Self-Evaluation and Transition Plan is significant in that it establishes the entity’s ongoing commitment to the development and maintenance of policies, programs, and facilities that include all of its citizenry.

 The Accessology team brings more expertise to transition plan development than any team we’ve met.
 There are many facets to developing a comprehensive Transition Plan document and it goes way beyond taking inventory of the sidewalk condition and curb ramps, although that is an important piece.
 A Transition plan looks at every aspect of community life and makes sure everyone in the community benefits.
 It ensures every citizen can pay their water bill, serve on City Council, walk to the store down the street and/or vote in the upcoming election.
 It brings the young and old together and honors each person regardless of their abilities.
-Access is used by and is provided for everyone.
+Access is provided for everyone.

 Once the scope of work is determined, we set up the necessary teams to ensure our technology will interface with their GIS system so all data collected is put directly into a usable format for the client and set up our QA/QC systems.
 All of this is done before the facility/exterior evaluations to ensure the data collected is accurately presented.
 Then the evaluations begin.